m-kosik/se_project/README.md

 `pip install -r requirements.txt`
 5. Enter the `app` directory and run:
 `python3 user_stats.py`
+if Python 3 is your default Python version or:
+`python3 user_stats.py`
+to ensure the use of Python 3.
 7. Finally, open the address http://localhost:8080/ in your web browser.
 This is where you should find the app.